 The course brochure and Workplace Assessment Guide/Work Placement Overview contain specific details about the work placement requirements for that particular course.
 You can download these documents by going to the particular course page and filling in your contact details - we'll send you an email with these documents available for download.

-You can also call our friendly course and career advisors on 1300 853 033.
+You can also call our friendly enrolment consultant on 1300 853 033.
 They can help you with any questions you may have about work placement or studying with Open Colleges.